Bhutan takin: Predators

+Relationship to humans

 Conservation and threats

 The Bhutan takin is strictly protected under the Schedule I of the "Forests and Nature Conservation Act of Bhutan 1995" The takin is legally protected in China as a Class I species, which the National Wildlife Law (1988) protects from hunting.
 Legal hunting of takin is not permitted in India, with the species listed under Schedule I of the Indian Wildlife (Protection) Act (1972).

 Although legislatively well protected, the takin faces many threats throughout its range.
 Despite stringent protective legislation, they are hunted illegally for trophies and meat in India.

 Threats for this species comes from competition for grazing habitat with domestic livestock and the potential transmission of zoonotic diseases from other species.
 Sharing their habitat with yaks, both in summer and winter, poses additional challenges for conservation.
 In the Tsharijathang Valley, where takin spend their summers, abandoned feral yak herding dogs have been observed chasing female takin and their dependent calves into the Tsharijathang River, leading to maternal abandonment of calves.

 Conservation efforts for takin in Bhutan should prioritize reducing disturbances from domestic livestock through improved herding and animal husbandry practices.
 Environmentally friendly road construction, incorporating wildlife corridors, may also help, as roads have been shown to adversely affect takin habitat use.